Want to learn Chuck Berry ukulele styles?

 Learning Chuck Berry ukulele riffs is not that hard, but trying to pick it out on your own can make you crazy–especially if you're just working from tablature, like this:

-If you're just looking for chords, here's Chuck Berry's most famouse song, “Johnny B. Goode” (in the key of A), downloadable from the Halifax Ukulele Gang.
+Now if you're just looking for chords (not the riff), here's Chuck Berry's most famous song, “Johnny B. Goode” (in the key of A), downloadable from the Halifax Ukulele Gang.

-The chords are same ones you'd use for “You Are My Sunshine”–about as far away from Chuck Berry as you can get!
+The chords are literally the same ones you'd use for “You Are My Sunshine” — about as far away from Chuck Berry as you can get!

 Learn to Play Chuck Berry on your uke